electricimp/HT16K33Matrix/README.md

 The class incorporates its own Ascii character set, from 32 (&nbsp;) to 127 (&deg;).
 This character set is now proportionally spaced for a more aesthectically pleasing output.
 Code built using version 1.0.0 should be checked, especially if you are assuming non-proportionally spaced characters.
 Ascii code 127 is now a degrees sign, not a copyright symbol.

-The class’ API remains unchanged.
-However, the optional angle passed into the second parameter of *init()* may now be a value in degrees.
+The class’ API remains almost unchanged.
+The optional angle passed into the second parameter of *init()* may now be a value in degrees, but this will not cause problems for existing code.
+However, *displayIcon()* now takes an array of 1-8 8-bit values, each specifying a *column* (bit 7 at the top) of the character, not a row.

 ## Class Usage